-Shopping has always been my ultimate adventure.
-I delight in the smallest details, pound the pavement for the perfect pair of jeans, view favorite boutiques as a home away from home.
-When I finished school years ago, a career in product development and sourcing seemed a natural fit for me.
+Shopping, to me, has always been an adventure.
+I fixate on the smallest details, have been known to search all over for the perfect pair of jeans, and consider my favorite shops to be a home away from home.
+When I finished school, I was amazed that a career in product development and sourcing was even a possibility – I could get paid to shop?!

-Frequent trips overseas for a major global retailer furthered my obsession with quality, but they also left me frustrated that more goods aren’t produced in this country.
+I soon learned working in corporate retail involved a bit more than just shopping.
+Frequent trips overseas with a major global retailer gave me a comprehensive understanding of the intricacies of manufacturing and lead to an increased focus on quality and responsible, sustainable production.
+Over time, I became frustrated at the lack of production right here in this country.
 As I became more conscious of the issue, I changed my personal habits and began to purchase domestically whenever possible.

 Though I easily found great Made in America clothing for my husband, fashion-forward options for our home and my wardrobe eluded me.
-What’s more, many of the designers and stores I encountered wanted to source in the U.S. but didn’t know where to begin.
+What’s more, many of the designers and stores I encountered wanted to source in the U.S. but didn’t know where to begin, or needed help building sustainable growth strategies.
 Everywhere I looked I saw a chance to apply my expertise — and to align my work with my own beliefs.

 So I’ve founded The American Edit.
-It’s a place to celebrate the brands that manufacture in the United States, educate the ones who would like to start, and elevate self-sufficiency in style.
-And yes, to do some shopping along the way!
+It’s a place to celebrate the brands that manufacture in the United States, educate consumers who are trying to find more responsible options, and, yes, to do some shopping along the way!